 Just keep the sales funnel stages in mind when creating it.
 Make sure the purpose of your content is to familiarize the audience with your product and demonstrate its value during the awareness and interest stages, while it focuses on holding your leads and encouraging them to buy your product at the bottom of the funnel.

 See what works for you!
 If your competitors are enjoying profits with podcasts, you can copy them.
-Create YouTube videos, infographics, and blog posts — content opportunities are endless.
+Create YouTube videos, using professional YouTube thumbnail maker for compelling and catchy appearance, infographics, and blog posts — content opportunities are endless.

 And use all the various types of marketing to promote it!